A Novel of Love, Empire, and Erasure

 Diplomat.
 Speaker between empires.

-Mid-twenties when Moytoy chose him at Nequassee.
-Crossed the Atlantic, walked through London, learned the system from the inside.
+Moytoy chose him at Nequassee: Go.
+See their king.
+Learn what they are.
+Come back and tell us.
+He went to London at twenty-five and learned the system.
 Captured by Ottawas, he spent five years among the French before returning speaking three empires' languages.
-He watched mouths more than eyes.
-Filed everything.
 The British called him Little Carpenter because he shaped agreements like wood.
-He used their tools without loving them.
+His method sustained Cherokee sovereignty for forty-seven years.
+It exhausted when the Americans proved unwilling to hold agreements.

 War chief.
 Attakullakulla's son.

-His father shaped agreements.
-He broke them.
-At the 1776 council at Itsa'sa he said what others would not: We have no more land to give.
+His father negotiated.
+He fought.
+At the 1776 council he said what everyone knew: We have no more land to give.
 Every treaty loses territory.
 Every negotiation is surrender by another name.
-He took five hundred warriors south to the Chickamauga towns.
-He died dancing.
+He took five hundred warriors south to the Chickamauga towns and fought for eighteen years.
+His resistance lasted eighteen years.
+His father's method lasted forty-seven.
+Both ended the same way.

-The novel follows the rivers and towns of the Cherokee Overhill country — the Little Tennessee, the Hiwassee, the mountains of what is now eastern Tennessee and western North Carolina.
+Full biography →The novel follows the rivers and towns of the Cherokee Overhill country — the Little Tennessee, the Hiwassee, the mountains of what is now eastern Tennessee and western North Carolina.
+Some of these places survive.
+Most do not.

 Peace town.
 Mother Town.